 NATURE GENETICS: THE RISK OF BEING AFFECTED BY GLAUCOMA COULD BE TO PREDICTED WITH A 75% ACCURACY RATE

-Thanks to a genetic test, the risk of developing glaucoma - an illness which is often linked to high eye pressure - could be predicted with a 75% accuracy rate in the future.
-This is what a study carried out by several university researchers on Nature Genetics has claimed.
+Thanks to a genetic test, the risk of developing glaucoma – an illness which is often linked to high eye pressure – will be maybe predicted in the future.
+A study carried out by several university researchers on Nature Genetics has claimed that it could be possible with a 75% accuracy rate.
 The genetic study was conducted on a large database of nearly 140 thousand people.

 British and American scientists have identified 133 genetic variations of the most widespread type of glaucoma (also known as open-angle glaucoma), some of which are entirely new.
 In fact this disease is hereditary: people with relatives affected by glaucoma should see an ophthalmologist regularly.